-1. Guest artists and curators attend the summer Academy to get a creative surge, revitalize their practice, gain fresh perspectives on their work, experiment in a protected, supportive environment and/or to strike out in new directions.
-You are typically mid-career artists, writers, curators and other creative researchers who wish to join graduate and doctoral researchers in workshops, lectures, critiques, exhibitions, and events.
-Post-residency, Transart can help you design a self-study programme, support your praxis during the following year and advise you on an MFA, DFA or PhD proposal (possibility to continue on to DFA or MFA programme with an accepted proposal space permitting).
+Post-residency Transart can help you design a self-study programme, support your praxis during the following year and advise you on an MFA, DFA or PhD proposal (possibility to continue on to DFA or MFA programme with an accepted proposal, space permitting).
 Optionally get support and input for a year-long independent project.

-To facilitate professional development and artistic praxes, post-Academy we are interested in piloting a short intensive for international faculty and advisors to include: workshops, presenting work for feedback, international networking and further opportunities to advise in one or more of our programmes, participate in ELSE Foundation events (eg: panels, symposia, exhibitions, screenings, performances and publications) and to become part of an international artist research community.
+New: To facilitate professional development and artistic praxes, Transart is interested in piloting short intensives for international faculty and advisor residencies for Transart and partner institution faculty/advisors.
+These may include: workshops, presenting work for feedback, international networking, experimental and expansive pedagogy, and further opportunities to advise in one or more of our programmes, participate in Else Foundation events (eg: panels, symposia, exhibitions, screenings, performances and publications) and to become part of an international artist research community.
+Please contact the Director for details or suggestions.

 Dr. Angeliki Avgitidou studied Architecture at the Aristotle University of Thessaloniki and Fine Art at Central Saint Martins College of Art and Design, University of the Arts (MA, PhD).
 She has exhibited internationally at venues that include the ICA (London) and the French Museum of Photography.
 She has participated in all three Performance Festivals of the Biennale of Contemporary Art of Thessaloniki and the Performance Biennale Deformes (Chile).
 She is Assistant Professor at the Department of Fine and Applied Arts of The University of Western Macedonia in Greece and teaches on the MA Graphic Arts – Multimedia of the Greek Open University.
 She is Sounding Board member of the i-node of the Planetary Collegium, Plymouth University.
 Her research interests include the everyday, autobiographical practices, body and space, gender and identity, performance and politics/activism, performance documentation and the archive.